pace-neutrons/pace-developers/euphonic/design/03_design_document_v0.3.md

 cheaply get frequencies and eigenvectors on a finer grid via linear interpolation.
 The structure factor can then be calculated on this finer grid (calculating the structure factor is much cheaper than calculating the frequencies/eigenvectors).
-The hierarchy of Horace/Brille/Euphonic is not yet decided so Euphonic must be flexible.
+This finer grid interpolation may also be useful to Euphonic for well-converged density of states, Debye-Waller exponents or powder averaging for example, so Euphonic may also want to depend on Brille for this purpose.
+However, the hierarchy of Horace/Brille/Euphonic is not yet decided so Euphonic must be flexible.
 In addition, in the future there is scope to calculate the structure factor for powder samples, this also needs to be considered.
 From this the requirements are:

 - Euphonic must be able to take a list of q-points as input, and return the